-Economics and decision-making
+Economics and strategic decisions

 Better understanding of the economic costs of disasters and their risks, and the risk-reducing benefits of treatments can build a more compelling case that improves the likelihood of risk treatments being resourced and implemented.